auth0/laravel-auth0/README.md

 You will receive a response with details about your new API.

 Please make a note of your new API's **identifier**.
-This will be required in the configuration step, and will be referred to as the `audience`.
+This will be required in the configuration step and will be referred to as the `audience`.

 ### Configuring the SDK